 Tips for building DIY modules (plus Wolv update)

 Even when I have been doing electronics most of my life, it has been only a few years of manufacturing modules.
 A few things I knew beforehand, for example, that SMD manufacturing is more cost efficient and faster.
-The original Vorg and Freak filters are mostly SMD parts, with exception of the panel elements like potentiometers, jacks etc. In order to keep the cost down, I mount and solder all the through-hole components of every module.
-Nowadays, it takes me 15 to 25 minutes to assemble a Freak module, which is quite good, but it can always be faster.
+The original Vorg and Freak filters are mostly SMD parts, with exception of the panel elements like potentiometers, jacks etc. Nowadays, it takes me 15 to 25 minutes to assemble a Freak module, which is quite good, but it can always be faster.

 I design and build many modules, some of those are for studying, some for prototyping and others for personal use.
 I tend to use through-hole parts when the modules are analog because they are easier to build, especially when I need only one unit.
 When I need a microcontroller in the board, I simply make the whole thing SMD.

 For my latest module, Wolv, I created a through-hole prototype.
 I was planning to make a total of 4 modules, one for me and the rest for my friends.
 However, before I made the modules for friends, I decided to ask others if they wanted one.
 If I was going to make 4, I could make a few extra.
-That's why I decided to put them on pre-order that way I could have an idea of how many I needed to build.
 Ultimately, the semiconductor shortage made me nervous and I decided to rush to order parts for the modules.
-If you want one, you may still get it here:

 If you have build any board with through-hole components you know pretty well that the solder with rosin flux leaves a nasty residual on the board.
 The flux residuals are mostly harmless.
 However, I have noticed that they increase the cross-talk in some of my audio boards.
 I didn't make any measurements, but comparing a clean board against a dirty one I could hear the effect.